 It was great fun!

 Halloween is now a “holiday.”
 But it’s not an official holiday.
 It’s business.
-People spend over seven billion dollars per year on costumes, candy, and decorations.
+Because people spend over seven billion dollars per year on costumes, candy, and decorations.
 Seven billion!
 Even dogs are dressing up now.
 (Not mine.)

 All this time, I thought adults had taken over Halloween and made it into a “holiday.”